Housing OpportunitiesFillable Rental Application

 - CMHC On-Reserve Rental Housing Program - Section 95 N.H.A

-Amanda assumed responsibility of Housing Manager in January 2009 but has worked in the Housing Department since 2001.
+Amanda Mixemong assumed responsibility of Housing Manager in January 2009 but has worked in the Housing Department since 2001.
 Amanda has successfully completed Part 1 of a lengthy 4 Part Course called, Property & Building Administration, through the Institute of Housing Management.

 As the Housing Manager, Amanda is responsible for the overall operation of the Beausoleil First Nation Housing Department.
 Amanda reports and works under the Chief and Council and also reports Bi monthly to the Band Administrator; upon request.
 The housing Manager is directly accountable to Chief and Council and reports to them on all housing issues.